Thomas Aquinas and the Summa Theologica: Faith, Reason, and Scholastic Theology

 Relevance to Modern Church

-The Second Vatican Council's engagement with modernity drew heavily on Thomistic categories, particularly in its treatment of the relationship between the church and the world in Gaudium et Spes.
-The council's affirmation that the church can learn from human culture and that natural reason can grasp moral truths reflects the Thomistic conviction that grace perfects rather than destroys nature.
+The Second Vatican Council (1962–1965) drew heavily on Thomistic categories in its engagement with modernity.
+Gaudium et Spes, the council's pastoral constitution on the church in the modern world, reflects the Thomistic conviction that grace perfects rather than destroys nature.
+The council's affirmation that the church can learn from human culture and that natural reason can grasp moral truths demonstrates the enduring influence of Aquinas's synthesis.

 For Protestant theologians, engagement with Aquinas has become increasingly important as a resource for ecumenical dialogue and for developing a robust theology of creation and natural law.
-The Reformed tradition's engagement with Aquinas demonstrates that the Thomistic legacy is not exclusively Catholic property but a shared resource for Christian theology.
-For credentialing in church history and systematic theology, Abide University offers programs that engage this rich tradition.
+The Reformed tradition's engagement with Aquinas, documented in Fergus Kerr's After Aquinas: Versions of Thomism (2002), demonstrates that the Thomistic legacy is not exclusively Catholic property but a shared resource for Christian theology.
+Aquinas's insistence that faith and reason are complementary rather than contradictory provides a model for engaging contemporary intellectual challenges without compromising theological integrity.

 Implications for Ministry and Credentialing

-Aquinas's integration of faith and reason provides pastors with resources for engaging contemporary intellectual challenges while maintaining theological integrity.
-For credentialing in church history, Abide University offers programs recognizing expertise in medieval theology.
+Aquinas's integration of faith and reason provides pastors with a model for engaging contemporary intellectual challenges without compromising theological integrity.
+His natural law theory offers resources for public moral discourse in pluralistic contexts.
+His scholastic method—taking objections seriously, appealing to both reason and revelation, providing systematic responses—models rigorous theological inquiry for ministry leaders.
+For credentialing in church history and systematic theology, Abide University offers programs recognizing expertise in medieval theology and Thomistic thought.

 For ministry professionals seeking to formalize their expertise, the Abide University Retroactive Assessment Program offers a pathway to academic credentialing that recognizes prior learning and pastoral experience.